BhaveshY/2PChess/README.md

-# 3-Player-Chess
+# 2-Player-Chess
-Three Player chess game  using a Spring Boot web application
+Two Player chess game  using a Spring Boot web application

 ## Project Structure
 The project consists of 3 different Modules: